-- Participants will be able to define the five key terms related to outcome measures that are meaningful to clinical practice possibly including minimal detectable change (MDC), Minimal Clinical Important Difference (MCID), cut-off scores, and inter-rater and intra-rater reliability.
+- Participants will be able to define the five key terms related to outcome measures that are meaningful to clinical practice possibly including minimal detectable change (MDC), Minimal Clinically Important Difference (MCID), cut-off scores, and inter-rater and intra-rater reliability

-- Participants will be able to identify protocol, administration, and scoring of the six commonly used outcome measures for clients with stroke including Postural Assessment Scale for Stroke, 10 Meter Walk Test, 6 Minute Walk Test, Berg Balance Scale, Stroke Impact Scale, and the Functional Gait Assessment
+- Participants will be able to identify protocol, administration, and scoring of the five commonly used outcome measures for clients with stroke including Postural Assessment Scale for Stroke, 10 Meter Walk Test, 6 Minute Walk Test, Berg Balance Scale, and Stroke Impact Scale

 |0-15 Minutes||Background, review of learning outcomes|